kristianmandrup/crossroads.js/README.md

 `gulp webpack`

-Will use `dev/src/crossroads.js` as the entry point and follow the require paths to create a bundled file which is output to `dist/crossroads.js`
+Will use `dev/src/crossroads.js` as the entry point and follow the `require` paths to create a dependency graph, which will be resolved in order to find the best way to concatenate the files into one.
+Webpack then creates a bundled file which is output to `dist/crossroads.js`

 ### Prototype design